cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - Creating the [`PipelineRun`](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md)
 - Installing required Kubernetes resources, like `Secrets`, `ServiceAccounts` or permissions, in order to execute required steps within right containers (e.g. secrets used by Kaniko builder)

-I already created a [GitHub Repo](https://github.com/dcanadillas/petclinic-tekton) with all YAML files needed (except secrets, which are explained in the MD file).
+I already created a [GitHub Repo](https://github.com/dcanadillas/petclinic-tekton) with all YAML files needed (except secrets, which are explained in the `README` file).
 But let's go through them.

 We can create a YAML file with all `Tasks` objects and the `Pipeline` definition.
 We can call this file `petclinic-pipeline.yaml`: